renatoGarcia/icecream-cpp/README.md

 ## Install

 The IceCream-Cpp is a one file, header only library, having the STL as its only dependency.
-The most direct way to install it is just copy the `icecream.hpp` header to inside your project.
+The most immediate way to use it, is just copy the `icecream.hpp` header into your project.

-To properly install it system wide, together with the CMake project files, run on IceCream-Cpp project root directory:
+To properly install it system wide, together with the CMake project files, run these commands in IceCream-Cpp project root directory:
 ```Shell
 mkdir build
 cd build